 When advance payments lose their ability to generate future economic benefits, the amount that is considered non-recoverable is recognized in the statement of profit or loss for the period in which this occurs.
-The main items recognized in prepayments are, among others, insurance premiums, payments made for licenses and IT system maintenance (See Note 11).
+The main items recognized in prepayments are, among others, insurance premiums, payments made for licenses and IT system maintenance (See note 11).

-2.11 Property, furniture and equipment and leasehold improvements, net
+2.11 Property, furniture and equipment and leasehold improvements

 The land is measured at cost, less accumulated impairment losses, if applicable.
 The rest of the items of property, plant and equipment and leasehold improvements are measured at cost, less accumulated depreciation and any accumulated impairment losses, if applicable.
 Costs include all costs incurred and directly attributable to the acquisition of the asset and all costs necessary to bring the asset to working condition for Management's intended use.
-(See Note 14).
+(See note 14).

 In accordance with the Company's policy, borrowing costs directly attributable to the acquisition, construction or production of a 'qualifying asset' are included in the cost of the asset.
-As of 31 December 2020, and 2019, there were no capitalized loan costs for this concept.
+As of December 31st, 2022, and 2021, there were no capitalized loan costs for this concept.

 Expansion, remodeling or improvement costs that represent an increase in capacity and therefore an extension of the useful life of the assets are also capitalized.
 Maintenance and repair expenses are expensed and shown in the statement of profit or loss in the period in which they are incurred.
-The carrying amount of replaced assets is derecognized at the time of replacement and the impact is recognized in the statement of profit or loss under other income or other expenses (See Note 23).
+The carrying amount of replaced assets is derecognized at the time of replacement and the impact is recognized in the statement of profit or loss (See note 23).